HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/external_db_database_transfer.md

 !!!
 Limitation
     Simultaneous execution of WebEngine pod scaling and external database transfer is not supported.
 To avoid any unexpected behavior, complete the database transfer before scaling the environment.

+## HCLSoftware U learning materials

+To learn how to do a traditional installation, go to [Deployment for Intermediate Users](https://hclsoftwareu.hcl-software.com/component/axs/?view=sso_config&id=4&forward=https%3A%2F%2Fhclsoftwareu.hcl-software.com%2Fcourses%2Flesson%2F%3Fid%3D3086){target="_blank"}.
+In this course, you will also learn about additional installation tasks that apply to both container-based and traditional deployments using the Configuration Wizard, DXClient, ConfigEngine, and more.
+You can try it out using the [Deployment Lab](https://hclsoftwareu.hcl-software.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Administrator/HDX-ADM-200_Deployment_Lab.pdf){target="_blank"} and corresponding [Deployment Lab Resources](https://hclsoftwareu.hcl-software.com/images/Lc4sMQCcN5uxXmL13gSlsxClNTU3Mjc3NTc4MTc2/DS_Academy/DX/Administrator/HDX-ADM-200_Deployment_Lab_Resources.zip){target="_blank"}.